vidarbrekke/action-schedule-delete/Dev/CursorApps/PageToGutenberg/progress.md

 - The plugin now uses a more robust architecture with class-based components and proper integration points
 - A consistent image processing workflow is used across all entry points
 - Added proper error handling and fallback mechanisms for greater resilience

+## 2024-04-08: Optimized LLM Temperature and Enhanced Anti-Truncation Instructions

+### Current Status
+- Lowered the temperature setting from 0.2 to 0.1 for more consistent and complete results
+- Enhanced system prompt with stronger anti-truncation instructions
+- Successfully tested optimizations on real content with excellent results

+### Completed Tasks
+- Modified `includes/api/class-llm-api.php` to set temperature to 0.1 for more deterministic output
+- Enhanced system prompt with explicit formatting requirements for WordPress blocks
+- Added critical requirements for output completeness, emphasizing the need to process all content
+- Strengthened instructions regarding proper block closing and attribute formatting
+- Ensured proper JSON code formatting throughout the generated blocks
+- Updated `includes/admin/class-admin.php` to maintain configuration consistency
+- Deployed changes to the staging server and verified improvements

+### Challenges & Solutions
+- **Challenge**: Content truncation in LLM responses leading to incomplete Gutenberg blocks **Solution**: Lowered temperature and added explicit anti-truncation instructions in the system prompt

+- **Challenge**: Inconsistent block formatting, especially with closing tags and attributes **Solution**: Added detailed formatting requirements with explicit examples in the system prompt

+### Next Steps
+- Continue monitoring output quality with various content types
+- Consider additional prompt optimizations for specific content structures
+- Explore further improvements to image block handling
+- Add more comprehensive validation of generated blocks